-CDFA’s Healthy Soils Program Request for Grant Applications expected to be released this month.
+CDFA’s HSP Request for Applications expected to be released

 The California Department of Food and Agriculture (CDFA) is expecting to release the Request for Grant Applications this month for the $7.5 million Healthy Soils Program (HSP).
 The tentative due date is scheduled for August 2017 with grant awards being announced in November.

 The Healthy Soils Program offers grants to farmers who take action to capture greenhouse gas (GHG) emissions, such as carbon dioxide, in the soil to help combat climate change.
 The program is part of California’s cap-and-trade California Climate Investments, a statewide program that puts billions of cap-and-trade dollars to work reducing greenhouse gas emissions, strengthening the economy and improving public health and the environment—particularly in disadvantaged communities.
 The cap-and-trade program also creates a financial incentive for industries to invest in clean technologies and develop innovative ways to reduce pollution.

 The Healthy Soils Program will be implemented under two separate components: 1) the Incentives Program and 2) the Demonstration Projects.